DeepSourceCorp/globstar/README.md

 # capture name must be the same as the lint's `name` field.
 # Nested captures are allowed to have arbitrary names
 pattern: (debugger_statement) @js_no_debugger
+filters:
+  # This will not flag any debugger statements nested inside catch blocks
+  - pattern-not-inside: (catch_statement)
+  # Only match debugger statements inside a function (or some other node that is inside a function)
+  - pattern-inside:     (function_declaration)
 exclude: # these files are excluded from analysis
   - test/*
   - build/*